How to use these materials

 Have this part last only as long as the youngest children can concentrate.
 This means that you might have only 7 minutes for the story.

-Suggestions for non-faith-based gatherings:
+Suggestions for story time:

 Read from a picture book.
 If none is available in the children’s mother tongue, invite a parent to retell the story in their own language.